Semjase Silver Star Centre

 Using a search engine to plan routes and transportation or a satnav are the usual methods used for getting there today. [continue reading]

 The best time of year to visit is during the summer months for the weather.
 Summer is opposite months to southern hemisphere winter.
-The warmth may allow for a t-shirt if you’re lucky in May, June, July, August, but pack a light weight rain jacket and jumper for the occasional shower and for sunrise/early morning/night.
+If you're fortunate enough to experience some ascending air leading to low pressure at the surface, the warmth may allow for a t-shirt in May, June, July, August, but pack a light weight rain jacket and jumper for the occasional shower and for sunrise / early morning / night.
 Weather, temperature and climate in this area of Switzerland is similar to parts and areas of United Kingdom, Washington State, New Zealand and Japan's climate, its temperate, moderate with no excessive heat and it is moderated by the nearby mountain range.
 Switzerland's fauna and flora is similar to a fairly broad area of Europe’s and the United Kingdom's, with a rare poisonous European adder snake and rare European hornet wasp/insect and a few other minor insect and animal dangers to be aware of, harmless if not disturbed.
 Some visitors may not have known they have hay fever (Pollen Allergy) until they arrive but symptoms are mild and tolerable.
 In case you thought it was entirely risk free, it pretty well is but have a short awareness research before you arrive if you've never been to Europe or the climate.
 But for most it will amount to common sense.
-It is a safe, civilized, lush and pleasant place to visit, especially during the summer months.
+It is a safe, civilised, lush and pleasant place to visit, especially during the summer months.

 Non-profit organization in Turbenthal, Switzerland.

 Sunday - 9:00 am to 18:00 pm